ahuitfeldt/ahuitfeldt.github.io/_pages/about.md

 ---

-Since August 2020, I have been an Associate Professor in Evidence-Based Medicine at the University of Southern Denmark.
+Since March 2022, I have been an Researcher in Biostatistics at École polytechnique fédérale de Lausanne (EPFL).
 I qualified in medicine at the Royal College of Surgeons in Ireland in 2008, and later obtained a doctoral degree in Epidemiology at the Harvard T.H.
 Chan School of Public Health, where I worked with the HSPH Program on Causal Inference.

 ---